-The rapid economic expansion and improved business environment offer more opportunity for growth in the industry although competition is undoubtedly intensified.
-Yet, Chief (Cambodia) Specialized Bank Plc is confident of having a solid ground and the right formula of working with clients for mutual benefits.
-As the demands for the banking industry grow, we are planning to expand our branch networks to potential locations, while being committed to delivering the best service quality and first class services to our clients.
+The rapid economic expansion and improved business environment offer more opportunities for growth in the industry although competition is undoubtedly intensified.
+Yet, Chief (Cambodia) Specialized Bank Plc is really confident of having a solid ground and the right formula of working with clients for mutual benefits.
+By looking ahead to 2016 with much optimism and with our superior organizational realignment, we strongly believe that our sharpened strategy coupled with our client centric approach to business success will drive the bank's growth.
+With our global reach and highly qualified local expertise, we are well positioned to become the bank of first choice for internationalizing and fast growing corporate in Cambodia in 2016.

-On behalf of the top management of Chief (Cambodia) Specialized Bank Plc, I would like to express my sincere thanks to our clients for choosing Chief (Cambodia) Specialized Bank Plc to be their best business partner.
-I am very proud to have professional and dedicated team who have actively been forging the image and future of Chief (Cambodia) Specialized Bank Plc in Cambodia and have actively been working hard with high standard of professional ethics to take Chief (Cambodia) Specialized Bank Plc to new heights.
+On behalf of the top management of Chief (Cambodia) Specialized Bank Plc, I would like to express my sincere thanks to our clients for choosing Chief (Cambodia) Specialized Bank Plc to be their long-term business partner.
+With this, I would also like to thank the Board of Directors, Executive Committee, Management and all staff for their unwavering support that resulted in its success in 2015 and their support will continue to bring business success to Chief in year 2016 and the following years.

+I am very proud to have a professional and dedicated team who have actively been forging the image and future of Chief (Cambodia) Specialized Bank Plc in Cambodia and have actively been working hard with high standards of professional ethics to take Chief (Cambodia) Specialized Bank Plc to its new heights.

-We look forward to welcoming you!
+We look forward to welcoming and best serving you.